ottey1969/QuestionMasterSOFEIAAI/DEPLOYMENT.md

 2. **Test AI Services**:
    - Try different message types:
      - "What is artificial intelligence?" (should use Groq - 1 credit)
+     - "Find latest regulations in India" (should use Perplexity with Indian government sources - 1 credit)
-     - "Write me a blog post about contentscale" (should use Perplexity + Anthropic - 2 credits)
+     - "Write me a blog post about AI" (should use Perplexity + Anthropic - 2 credits)
      - "Help me with grant writing for AI research" (should use Anthropic - 3 credits)
    - Verify HTML formatting with headings, bullets, and copy buttons work
    - Check that "Sofeia AI is thinking..." loading states appear

+3. **Test Smart Country Detection**:
+   - Try country-specific queries:
+     - "Content for India market" → Should prioritize gov.in, nic.in, rbi.org.in
+     - "UK healthcare policy" → Should focus on gov.uk, nhs.uk sources
+     - "US regulations" → Should target fda.gov, cdc.gov, sec.gov sources
+   - Verify citations come from country-specific government sources

+4. **Test IP Credit System**:
+   - Make 5 questions and verify credit deduction
+   - On 6th question, should show WhatsApp contact with IP address
+   - Test admin panel at `/admin` with ADMIN_KEY
+   - Verify admin can add credits to IP addresses

 ## Troubleshooting